BillTheBest/m2x-groovy/README.md

 Configure Java SDK and Groovy SDK in IntelliJ IDEA
 ==================================================

-If this is the first time that you are using IntelliJ IDEA, you need to configure the Java SDK and/or Groovy SDK.
-Even though you have them already installed on your system, chances are IntelliJ IDEA cannot find them, you have to set them up.
+If this is the first time that you have used IntelliJ IDEA, you will need to configure the Java SDK and/or Groovy SDK.
+Even though you have already installed them on your system, it is like that IntelliJ IDEA cannot find them and that you'll have to set them up.

-In this case, please follow the following steps.
-Notice this is only needed if you want to develop Groovy using IntelliJ IDEA, command-line way of running scripts does not need these steps.
+In this case, please follow the steps below.
+Note that this is only required if you want to develop Groovy using IntelliJ IDEA.
+Running Groovy scripts using the command-line does not require following these steps.

 First, you need to setup the Java SDK.